Privatized Banking – Life Insurance Loans and Why We Use Them

 - Why would I pay interest to “use my own money”?

-- Are there times that I should consider another loan with a better interest rate?
+- Are there times when I should consider another loan with a better interest rate?

 Where Privatized Banking Fits into Your Cash Flow System